CarlosLeyvaAyala/Easy-Containers/README.md

 Whenever you have Marked items in inventory, all of them will be moved to any container under the crosshair.

-- Put some container over the crosshair.
+- Put the crosshair over some container.
 - Press the "transfer" hotkey.
 - All Marked items will be transferred to that container.